-Dr Darrin Disley put himself forward as the ‘Venturer’ and became Non-Executive Chairman of the firm.
+Dr Darrin Disley put himself forward as the ‘Venturer’ and became Non-Executive Chairman.
 Dr Disley co-invested on the same terms as other investors, with additional share options to cover his active involvement.
 He is a serial entrepreneur and the CEO of Horizon Discovery plc, one of the fastest-growing newly listed British life science companies.
-The Venturer role is the executive or entrepreneur who co-invests alongside Boundary Capital and takes an active seat on the Board.
 Along with Dr Disley, strategic co-investment came from other experienced angels including Dr Jonathan Milner, founder and CEO of Abcam plc.

-Charges are levied on investee companies rather than directly on the investor, meaning more of the initial investment benefits from tax relief.
+Charges are levied on investee companies rather than directly on the investor, so more of the initial investment benefits from tax relief.
 There is an initial charge of 5.5%.
 There is a 2.0% annual fee paid by the companies to cover monitoring and £150 per month for administration.
-Directors fees may be payable by the company depending on the level of support given.
+Director fees may be payable by the company depending on the level of support given.

 A performance fee of 20% is due on amounts returned above £1.10 for every £1 invested.
-Other fees may apply: more information on fees can be found in the information memorandum.
+Other fees may apply: more information is in the Information Memorandum and the Key Information Document.

-This is an interesting EIS and SEIS offer.
-These are early-stage, high growth potential companies carrying high investment risk.
+This is an interesting EIS and SEIS.
+It invests in early-stage companies with high growth potential but also high risk.
 The co-investor model has benefits, and the individuals involved have strong credentials.

 - Target return